Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zT2Lz_L4zQY.md

 ### Transcript

-> can you cover the guy that plays seven 1700 178 000 foundations it was not reddit, i did see that and i and i thought geez that's a lot of foundations
+> can you cover the guy that plays seven 1700 178 000 foundations it was not reddit, I did see that and I and I thought geez that's a lot of foundations